vybe-ai/docs/README.md

-# VYBE Mintlify Starter Kit
+# VYBE Mintlify Starter Kitt

 Click on `Use this template` to copy the Mintlify starter kit.
 The starter kit contains examples including